gosukiwi/Pasukon/README.md

 ```

 Notice that no matter how nested it is, an outmost rule is always either in
-__unary__ format, or __binary__ format.
-This is important for using code
+__unary__ format, or __binary__ format (unless it's just a simple rule call).
-evaluation later on.
+This is important for using code evaluation later on.

 Another important thing to note is the use parentheses.
 Binary combinators all
-have the same priority so they are always executed in order, from left to right:
+have the same priority so they are always executed from left to right:

 ```
 program